Blog Post · Mathematics · AI

 What this has to do with our iteration

 After \(n\) iterations, the component along the \(i\)-th eigenvector is retained by the factor \(1 - (1-\mu_i)^n\).
-Sounds abstract – but look at the numbers:
+What this formula describes intuitively becomes visible in the numbers:

 \(\mu_i\) \((1-\mu_i)\) after 3 iter. after 10 after 100